 - Creating and implementing network security protocols

 Information and network security analysis is one of the most attractive careers for computer networking professionals.
 That’s because it is a job that is not only in high demand but is also very lucrative.
-The Bureau of Labor Statistics predicts that employment opportunities for this particular occupation will expand by 35% by the end of the decade.
+The Bureau of Labor Statistics predicts that employment opportunities for this particular occupation will expand by 35% by the decade’s end.
 Thus growth will create over 56,000 new jobs for information and network security analysts.
-These are well-paid positions, too, with the average salary for these IT specialists exceeding $102,000 per year.
+These are well-paid positions, too, with the average salary for these IT specialists exceeding $102,000 annually.

 Network security analyst is a coveted position in IT.
 Thus, the hiring process is competitive.
 Candidates with advanced computer networking degrees will have the best prospects.
 Examples include a master’s in computer and information technology or an MBA with a concentration in info systems or network security.
 Employers often prefer that new info security analysts also have prior experience in an IT role.
 Many ask for special certifications.